mikependon/RepoDB/RepoDb.Documents/documentation_v1.0.10.md

 ### ExecuteQuery

 This connection extension method is use to execute a SQL statement query from the database in fast-forward access.
-It returns an enumerable list of `Dynamic` or `RepoDb.Interfaces.IDataEntity` object.
+It returns an enumerable list of `dynamic` or `RepoDb.Interfaces.IDataEntity` object.

 Below are the parameters: